 11. Break silos

 It is essential to break silos between support groups and supervision in order to accelerate problem-solving.
 Most manufacturers go digital to connect the workforce.
 They empower frontline managers to support operation members.
 Structured communication levels and cross-team communication enable teams to address issues quickly, gaps and noncompliances: deadlines – safety – maintenance – quality – HR, …

 Paper-based management rarely promotes the best supervision practices.
 With digital platforms, administrative tasks are easier and quicker to perform.
 With digital platforms, administrative tasks are easier and quicker to perform and reduce the need for transcription of notes.
 Also, the use of such tools helps managers free up time to support their teams, control the operations proactively and manage improvement projects.

 13. Document your most experienced employees’ knowledge

-The operational know-how is some of the most valuable assets.
-Organizations need to put forward methods to transfer this knowledge inside their institution, otherwise, there is a high risk of losing management control and operational expertise when employees who have the specific knowledge leave.
+The operational know-how are some of the most valuable assets.
+Organizations need to put forward methods to transfer this knowledge inside their institution, otherwise there is a high risk of losing management control and operational expertise when employees who have the specific knowledge leave.
 A manager can continuously create and update content in a digital format to promote his team’s autonomy.
 Supervisors recently promoted for their technical experience can also document their knowledge in order to share with workers and focus on their new role.

 14. Share best practices between departments, sites and organizations